ropensci/visdat/README.md

 -   `vis_dat` visualises a dataframe showing you what the classes of the columns are, and also displaying the missing data.

--   `vis_miss` visualises the missing data, and allows for missingness to be clustered and columns rearranged. `vis_miss` is similar to `missing.pattern.plot` from the `mi` package.
-Unfortunately `missing.pattern.plot` is no longer in the `mi` package (well, at 14/02/2016).
+-   `vis_miss` visualises just the missing data, and allows for missingness to be clustered and columns rearranged. `vis_miss` is similar to `missing.pattern.plot` from the `mi` package.
+Unfortunately `missing.pattern.plot` is no longer in the `mi` package (well, as of 14/02/2016).

 How to install
 ==============